Document Type : Original Article

 Authors

-1 Assistant Professor, Nursig and midwifery group, Social Determinants of Health Research Center, Lorestan University of Medical Sciences, Khorramabad, Iran
+Assistant Professor, Department of Nursing, Social Determinants of Health Research Center, School of Nursing and Midwifery, Lorestan University of Medical Sciences, Khorramabad, Iran.

 Abstract

-Findings: Average score of fear of natural childbirth was 37.86±9.44 and fear of natural childbirth prevalence (CAQ≥28) was 80.8%.
-Based on the results of multivariate logistic regression analysis, lack of sufficient income for living expenses, not participating in childbirth preparation classes (p<0.05)and the selected delivery method (vaginal delivery) (p<0.001) were the predictors of fear of natural childbirth.
+Results: Mean score of fear of natural childbirth was 37.86±9.44 and its prevalence (CAQ≥28) was 80.8%.
+According to the results of multivariate logistic regression analysis, a significant relationship was found between lack of sufficient income (p=0.020), not participating in childbirth preparation classes (p=0.040) and selection of delivery method (vaginal delivery) (p<0.001) with fear of childbirth.
 Analysis of data at the qualitative stage led to three themes including feeling of inability for natural childbirth, confusion in decision making and concerns about natural childbirth complications.

 Keywords